Projects per year

 Teaching specialisms

-Prior to joining UH, I was awarded the Departmental Teaching Prize for Outstanding Teaching by SOAS, University of London for my teaching in economics.
-I am passionate about finding ways to make the classroom an interactive and collaborative community.
+Prior to joining UH, Aleksandra was awarded the Departmental Teaching Prize for Outstanding Teaching by SOAS, University of London.
+She is passionate about making the classroom an interactive, inclusive, and collaborative community.

-I am also currently supervising a PhD student (together with Prof Hulya Dagdeviren and Dr Bruno Bonizzi): Hannah Hasenberger "Local government financialisation in Europe: Definitions, patterns and drivers"
+She has also a completed PhD supervision (together with Prof Hulya Dagdeviren and Dr Bruno Bonizzi): Hannah Hasenberger "Local government financialisation in Europe: Definitions, patterns and drivers".

 Education/Academic qualification